dansteingart/without_the_hot_air/pages_md/SEwtHA_24.md

 There’s another source for lithium: seawater, where lithium has a concentration of 0.17 ppm.
 To produce lithium at a rate of 100 million kg per year from seawater is estimated to have an energy requirement of 2.5 kWh(e) per gram of lithium.
 If the fusion reactors give back 2300 kWh(e) per gram of lithium, the power thus delivered would be 105 kWh/d per person (assuming 6 billion people).
 At this rate, the lithium in the oceans would last more than a million years.

 <img src="figure204.png" width="219" height="157" />
-<span class="figurenumber">Figure 24.15</span>.
+<div class='caption'><span class="figurenumber">Figure 24.15</span>.
 The inside of an experimental fusion reactor.
 Split image showing the JET vacuum vessel with a superimposed image of a JET plasma, taken with an ordinary TV camera.
-Photo: EFDA-JET.
+Photo: EFDA-JET.</div>

 <img src="figure426.png" width="204" height="400" />
-<span class="figurenumber">Figure 24.16</span>.
+<div class='caption'><span class="figurenumber">Figure 24.16</span>.
 Lithium-based fusion, if used fairly and “sustainably,” could match our current levels of consumption.
-Mined lithium would deliver 10 kWh/d per person for 1000 years; lithium extracted from seawater could deliver 105 kWh/d per person for over a million years.
+Mined lithium would deliver 10 kWh/d per person for 1000 years; lithium extracted from seawater could deliver 105 kWh/d per person for over a million years.</div>

 <img src="figure203.png" width="403" height="287" />
 ### Deuterium fusion